0x4P3/0x4P3.github.io/_posts/2024-08-22-File_Format-PE-Header-I.md

 The important ones from the above structure are:

 - `e_magic`: It is 2-byte value that points to the magic number, i.e. `MZ` or `0x4D5A`.
 So it is also referred as MZ header.
 - `e_lfanew`: It is a 4-byte value that points to the offset of `PE` or `0x5045` (Signature of NT Header).
-When OS loader tries to load and execute a PE file, it checks this value to ensure that its a valid PE file.
+When OS loader tries to load and execute a PE file, it checks the value at this offset to ensure that its a valid PE file.
 Also this value help OS loader to locate the starting offset of NT Header, which holds other crucial information.

 Lets now verify with PE-Bear.
 You can load `C:\Windows\System32\calc.exe` in the PE-Bear to follow along.